-We can make a connection between the feasible slack vectors of an LP and the notion of weighted-analytic-centers.
+This function is concave because it is the minimum of concave functions.
+The maximum of the function is 0 and is achieved only on $X_{opt}$.
+Therefore, the sets of optimal solutions of \eqref{com-0} and \eqref{com-1} are the same. \end{proof} We can make a connection between the feasible slack vectors of an LP and the notion of weighted-analytic-centers.
 There are strong justifications for using weight space ($w$-space) instead of $s$-space that we will see when we design the algorithms.
-Besides them, by using the notion of weighted center, we benefit from the differentiability.
+Besides, by using the notion of weighted center, we benefit from differentiability and smoothness of our functions in our formulations.
 Weight-space and weighted-analytic-centers approach embeds a ``highly differentiable" structure into the algorithms.
 Such tools are extremely useful in both the theory and applications of optimization.
-In contrast, classical robust optimization and other competing techniques usually end up delivering a final solution where differentiability cannot be expected; this happens because their potential solutions located on the boundary of some of the structures defining the problem.
+In contrast, classical robust optimization and other competing techniques usually end up delivering a final solution where differentiability cannot be expected; this happens because their potential optimal solutions located on the boundary of the domain of some of the structures defining the problem.